 King Street is the main street.
 This is the place for shopping and dining.
 Are you a foodie?
 Well, there’s plenty of choice.
 You can go for the all American food, Italian food, French food and lots of seafood.

 It’s a nice place for an evening stroll but don’t worry, you could also take the free King Street trolley.
+The trolley will take you back in time and you’ll be at your destination in no time.

 The houses in this area are just lovely.
 I think it’s really charming.
 You’ll fall in love with the colonial architecture because this isn’t something you can find just anywhere in the world.
 You’ll find houses in all different colors.
 Which color would you prefer?